tcorral/St.George-Legend/README.md

 In Catalonia where I live the 23th of April:

-* Men give a rose to his woman in love
+* Men give a rose to his woman in love.
 * Women give a book to her man in love.

 I hope you enjoy it!